franko/gsl-shell/doc/user-manual/graphics.rst

     * **size**, the size of the marker
     * **mark**, a string, an integer number or a graphical object indicating the symbol to be used for the markers.
-      Available simbols are 'circle', 'triangle', 'square', 'diamong', 'plus', 'cross'.
+      Available symbols are 'circle', 'triangle', 'square', 'diamond', 'plus', 'cross'.
-      If a number is given the symbol will be chosed in the list given above.
+      If a number is given the symbol will be chosen in the list given above.
       If a graphical object is supplied its extension should be such that is contained in a box of size 1 and centered in (0, 0).
       The object will be automatically scaled according to the parameter ``size``.
     * **outline**, if it is true draw the marker in outline